CCBR/METRO/docs/METRO/prepare.md

 > **Filter for VAF values.**
 > *type: numeric*
 >
 > Minimum value for average VAF, calculated as t_alt_count/t_depth, to be included.
+NOTE: If input files do not include these columns, filtering is skipped.
 >
 > ***Example:***
 > `--vafFilter 0.2`